Reactive-Network/documentation/docs/docs/rnk-rpc-methods.md

 ## rnk_getTransactionByNumber

-Returns the details of a transaction by its sequence number within the specified ReactVM.
+Returns the details of a transaction based on its sequence number within the specified ReactVM.

 ### Parameters

-1. **rvmId**: `DATA`, 20 Bytes — The ReactVM ID for which the transaction is being queried.
+1. **rvmId**: `DATA`, 20 Bytes — The ReactVM ID associated with the transaction.
 2. **txNumber**: `QUANTITY` — The sequence number of the transaction to retrieve.

 **Example Parameters:**